Team-Nando/Tutorial-DERHostingCapacity-2-TimeSeries_LV/README.md

 This Tutorial is designed for power engineering students (undergraduate and postgraduate), power engineers, researchers, consultants, etc. It requires coding knowledge - of course!.
 But not too advanced.
 If you are a decent coder, you will manage ;-)

-## Part 2: Time-Series Analysis of Three-Phase Unbalanced LV Networks
+## Part 2: Time-Series Analysis and PV Hosting Capacity of LV Networks

 Part 2 is about carrying out different time-series analyses of low voltage (LV) networks.